kyoh86/gogh/README.md

 The level to output logs (debug, info, warn, error or panic).
 Default: warn

-### GOGH_GHE_HOST

-Hostnames of your GitHub Enterprise installation.
-This variable can have multiple values that separated with spaces.

 ### GOGH_GITHUB_TOKEN

 The token to connect GitHub API.